Exif: MakerNote data

-Microsoft has implemented the last solution in Windows 10: In the Windows explorer you can change the Exif data of an image file by the properties window.
+Microsoft has implemented the last solution in Windows 10: In the Windows Explorer the user can change the Exif data of an image file by the properties window.
 Here the tab sheet "Details" contains some Exif data like title, subject, comments etc. and these Exif data can also be changed and stored.
 When the image file is saved the tag "OffsetSchema" (tag ID = 0xea1d) is added and this tag contains a signed 32 bit number.
 With this number the original index of "MakerNote" can be restored: